breatheco-de/content/src/content/how-to/how-to-reverse-a-list-in-python.md

 print(mylist) #Output: ["g", "f", "d", "c", "b", "a"]
 ```

-Reversing a list is a very common operation in the day of a programmer, you will find cases in which you will need a list similar to the original one with the same elements, but in a different order, in this case, we could say that we would be "flipping" the list in question.
+Reversing a list is a very common operation in the day of a programmer, you will find cases in which you will need a list similar to the original one with the same elements, but in a different order, in this case, we could say that we would be "flipping" the list of interest.

 ![Python Reverse List](https://files.realpython.com/media/Reverse-a-List-in-Python_Watermarked.7002d78bbb86.jpg)